 To this very thorough list we would add that working capital is also a key discussion point that is often is beneficial to be included in the initial LOI.
 It may not need to be the actual amount, but it is defined which will become very important later in the transaction.

-As you can see, at the LOI stage of a transaction, things often get really complicated!
-This is especially true if you are not using the guidance of an experienced M&A advisory firm like Generational Equity.
+As you can see, at the LOI stage of a transaction, things often get really complicated, this is especially true if you are not using the guidance of an experienced M&A advisory firm.
 At a minimum, you will need the support of an M&A attorney, someone who has been part of reviewing documents like an LOI before.

 Odds are good that if you have done your marketing process correctly, you will now be talking with a firm that has experience in acquiring businesses.
 If large enough, they may even have an M&A team on staff who are quite skilled at creating LOIs that work efficiently, but also contain terms that are favorable to the buyer, not necessarily the seller.